-- Initial Capital Requirement;
+- Initial Capital Requirement,

-- Fixed Overhead Requirements; and
+- Fixed Overheads Requirement and

 - K-Factors Requirement.

-4.1.
+4.1.1.
 Initial Capital Requirement

-As per the Title III of the Law, the initial capital of a CIF which is authorised to provide any of the investment services or perform any of the investment activities listed in points (3) and (6) of Part I of Annex I to the Investment Services and Activities and Regulated Markets Law, shall be $\[mathebox{\ensuremath{$\epsilon$}}750k$ while for a CIF which is authorised to provide any of the investment activities listed in points (1), (2), (4), (5) and (7) which is not permitted to hold clients' money or securities belonging to its clients, the initial capital shall be $\[mathebox{\ensuremath{$\epsilon$}}75k$.
-For all other CIFs, the initial capital shall be $\[mathebox{\ensuremath{$\epsilon$}}150k$.
+As per the Title III of the Law, the initial capital of a CIF which is authorised to provide any of the investment services or perform any of the investment activities listed in points (3) and (6) of Part I of Annex I to the Investment Services and Activities and Regulated Markets Law, shall be $\[mathbb{e}\]$ 750k while for a CIF which is authorised to provide any of the investment activities listed in points (1), (2), (4), (5) and (7) which is not permitted to hold clients' money or securities belonging to its clients, the initial capital shall be $\[mathbb{e}\]$ 75k.
+For all other CIFs, the initial capital shall be $\[mathbb{e}\]$ 50k.

-Therefore, since the Company is authorised to provide the investment service of "Safekeeping and administration of financial instruments, including custodianship and related services" but it is not authorised for the "Dealing on Own Account", its initial capital is €150k.
+Therefore, since the Company is authorised to hold clients' money or securities belonging to its clients and is not authorised to provide the investment service of dealing on own account, its initial capital is €150k.

-4.2.
+4.1.2.
 Fixed Overheads requirement

 The fixed overheads requirement (FOR) applies to all CIFs.
-The FOR is intended to calculate a minimum amount of capital that a CIF would need available to absorb losses if it has cause to wind-down or exit the market.
+The FOR is intended to calculate the minimum amount of capital that a CIF would need available to absorb losses if it has cause to wind-down or exit the market.